rebane2001/matterport-dl/README.md

 - Embedded attachments / Matterport Tags
 - Skyboxes for outside environments
 - Most other Matterport plugins
-- Partial AI defurnished model support (must caller matterport-dl.py with the ID for the defurnished model cannot just auto swap *yet*)
+- Partial AI defurnished model support (must call matterport-dl.py a second time with the ID for the defurnished model cannot just auto swap *yet*)

 # Todo / Up for Grabs
 While it is largely feature complete in its ability to preserve an entire digital twin there are a few things on the todo list.
 See [TODO.md](TODO.md) for details but in short: